OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **DRM updates.** In some cases, accessing DRM-protected content will require an update to Silverlight or to the DRM components on your device.
 When you attempt to play content that requires a DRM update, Silverlight will send a request to a Microsoft server containing basic data about your device, including information about the DRM components on your computer such as their revision and security levels, troubleshooting data, and a unique identifier for your device.
 The Microsoft server uses this identifier to return a unique DRM update for your device, which will then be installed by Silverlight.
 You can turn off or configure DRM component updates on the **Playback** tab in the Silverlight Configuration tool.

-Skype SkypepspMainSkypeModuleSummary
+SkypeSkypemainskypemoduleSummary

 Skype lets you send and receive voice, video and instant message communications.
 As part of providing these features, Microsoft collects, uses and shares personal data, including data about your communications, as described in more detail in Learn More.

 Full text

 Skype lets you send and receive voice, video and instant message communications.
 Both Microsoft Corporation and Skype Communications S.à.r.l. (a wholly-owned Microsoft subsidiary based in Luxembourg) are data controllers for Skype, and references to Microsoft in this section refer to both legal entities.

 As part of providing these features, Microsoft collects usage data about your communications that includes the time and date of the communication and the numbers or usernames that are part of the communication.

 **Skype profile.** To enable other people to find you on Skype (or products that interact with Skype, such as Skype for Business), depending on your profile settings, your Skype profile is included in the search directory.
 Your profile includes your username, avatar, and any other data you choose to add to your profile or display to others.

-****Partner companies**.** To make Skype available to more people, we partner with other companies to allow Skype to be offered via those companies' services.
-If you use Skype through a company other than Microsoft, that company's privacy policy governs how it handles your data.
+**Partner companies.** To make Skype available to more people, we partner with other companies to allow Skype to be offered via those companies’ services.
+If you use Skype through a company other than Microsoft, that company’s privacy policy governs how it handles your data.
 To comply with applicable law or respond to valid legal process, or to help our partner company or local operator comply or respond, we may access, disclose and preserve your data.
 That data could include, for example, your private content, such as the content of your instant messages, stored video messages, voicemails or file transfers.

-****Skype Manager.** ** **Skype Manager lets you manage a group's (such as your family's) Skype usage from one central place.
+**Skype Manager.** Skype Manager lets you manage a group’s (such as your family’s) Skype usage from one central place.
 When you set up a group, you will be the Skype Manager Administrator and can see the patterns of usage, including detailed information, like traffic data and details of purchases, of other members of the group who have consented to such access.
 If you add information like your name, other people in the group will be able to see it.
-Members of the group can withdraw consent for Skype Manager on their account page at www.skype.com.**
+Members of the group can withdraw consent for Skype Manager on their account page at www.skype.com.

 **Skype marketing affiliate program.** So that more people can learn about Skype, we encourage other companies and organizations to sign up as marketing affiliates to refer people to Skype.
 When the people they refer do things like buy Skype Credit, we pay them.
 We partner with another company, Conversant Media, to operate our affiliate network.
 Microsoft, our network partner, and the marketing affiliates use cookies and web beacons so we can know which marketing affiliate made a successful referral and earned a payment.
-Microsoft doesn't control the cookies that the marketing affiliates set.
-For more information on the privacy practices of our network partner, visit http://www.conversantmedia.com/legal/privacy
+Microsoft doesn’t control the cookies that the marketing affiliates set.
+For more information on the privacy practices of our network partner, visit http://www.conversantmedia.com/legal/privacy.

-****Push notifications**.** **T**o let you know of incoming calls, chats and other messages, Skype apps use the notification service on your device.
+**Push notifications.** To let you know of incoming calls, chats and other messages, Skype apps use the notification service on your device.
 For many devices, these services are provided by a another company.
 To tell you who is calling, for example, or to give you the first few words of the new chat, Skype has to tell the notification service so that they can provide the notification to you.
 The company providing the notification service on your device will use this information in accordance with their own terms and privacy policy.
 Microsoft is not responsible for the data collected by company providing the notification service.
-If you don't want to use the notification services for incoming Skype calls and messages, turn it off in the settings found in the Skype application or your device.
+If you don’t want to use the notification services for incoming Skype calls and messages, turn it off in the settings found in the Skype application or your device.

-**Skype advertising.** Some Skype software includes interest-based advertising, so that you're more likely to see ads you'll like.
+**Skype advertising.** Some Skype software includes interest-based advertising, so that you’re more likely to see ads you’ll like.
 In some versions of the software, you can opt out of interest-based advertising in the privacy options or account settings menu.
 If you sign in to Skype with a Microsoft account, you can opt out of interest-based advertising at http://choice.microsoft.com.
-If you opt out, you'll still see ads displayed in the Skype software based on your country of residence, language preference, and IP address location, but other data is not used for ad targeting.
+If you opt out, you’ll still see ads displayed in the Skype software based on your country of residence, language preference, and IP address location, but other data is not used for ad targeting.

 **Translation features.** To help you communicate with people in different languages, some Skype apps offer audio and/or text translation features.
-When you use translation features, your voice and text data are used to provide and improve Microsoft speech recognition and translation services
+When you use translation features, your voice and text data are used to provide and improve Microsoft speech recognition and translation services.

-Windows WindowspspmainwindowsmoduleSummary

-Windows 10 ("Windows") is a personalized computing environment that enables you to seamlessly roam and access services, preferences and content across your computing devices from phones to tablets to the Surface Hub.
+WindowsWindowsmainwindowsmoduleSummary Windows 10 ("Windows") is a personalized computing environment that enables you to seamlessly roam and access services, preferences and content across your computing devices from phones to tablets to the Surface Hub.
 Rather than residing as a static software program on your device, key components of Windows are cloud-based, and both cloud and local elements of Windows are updated regularly, providing you with the latest improvements and features.
 In order to provide this computing experience, we collect data about you, your device, and the way you use Windows.
 And because Windows is personal to you, we give you choices about the personal data we collect and how we use it.
 Note that if your Windows device is managed by your organization (such as your employer or school), your organization may use centralized management tools provided by Microsoft or others to control device settings, device policies, software updates, data collection by us or the organization, or other aspects of your device.
 For more information about data collection and privacy in Windows, go to http://go.microsoft.com/fwlink/?LinkId=529552.

-Activation ActivationpspmainactivationmoduleSummary
+ActivationActivationmainactivationmoduleSummary

 When you activate Windows, a specific product key is associated with the device on which your software is installed.
 The product key and data about the software and your device is sent to Microsoft to confirm your valid license to the software.
 This data may be sent again if there is a need to re-activate or validate your license.
 On phones running Windows, device and network identifiers, as well as device location at the time of the first power up of the device, are also sent to Microsoft for the purpose of warranty registration, stock replenishment, and fraud prevention.

+Advertising IDAdvertising IDmainadvertisingidmoduleSummary

-Advertising ID Advertising IDpspMainAdvertisingIDModuleSummary Windows generates a unique advertising ID for each user on a device.
+Windows generates a unique advertising ID for each user on a device.
 Your advertising ID can be used by app developers and advertising networks to provide more relevant advertising.
 You can turn off access to this identifier at any time in the device Settings.
 If you choose to turn it on again, a new identifier will be generated.
 For more information on our use of data for advertising, see the How We Use Data section of this statement.

-Input Personalization Input PersonalizationpspmaininputpersonalizationmoduleSummary
+Input PersonalizationInput PersonalizationmaininputpersonalizationmoduleSummary

 Microsoft collects and uses data about your speech, inking (handwriting), and typing on Windows devices to help improve and personalize our ability to correctly recognize your input.